 Facebook Link Preview Wrong — How to Fix It

-If Facebook is showing the wrong title, description, or image when you share a link, the cause is almost always one of two things: incorrect Open Graph tags on your page, or Facebook's cache serving outdated data.
-Both are fixable.
+If Facebook is showing the wrong title, description, or image when you share a link, the cause is almost always one of two things: incorrect Open Graph tags on your page, or Facebook's URL unfurl cache serving outdated data.
+Both are fixable — usually in under five minutes — and this guide walks you through exactly how.

 og:title— headline (up to ~100 characters shown)og:description— body text (up to ~300 characters shown)og:image— preview image (minimum 200×200 px, ideal 1200×630 px)og:url— canonical URL for deduplication across shares